AbdelrhmanNile/UnderTaker141/README.md

 to update the database and fetch new releases by jc141 head to the settings tab and click on the "update database" button, this will take a few minutes and will freeze the app, just wait until it finishes.

 # TODO
-- [ ] better design for the Library tab
+- [X] better design for the Library tab
 - [ ] add a search bar to the Library tab
+- [ ] fix deleting games from the library